 If you have not yet seen our new Wick Poetry Center app, I encourage you to download it for free from www.wickapp.com.
 You will be able read about all of our Wick authors and view interviews, poetry animations and lesson plans from our Traveling Stanzas community arts project.

 Finally, we are very pleased to announce that our fundraising campaign for the Wick Poetry Centerâ€™s new location and interactive poetry park on the Lester A. Lefton Esplanade is gaining terrific momentum and support.
 To learn more about this exciting project and how you can participate, please click the â€œhouse and parkâ€ tab on our website.

-We are looking forward to an exciting fall semester, and I hope to see old and new friends at all of our readings and events.
+We hope to see old and new friends at our many readings and events this November.

 In peace and poetry,

 Director, Wick Poetry Center